miamibc/joker-telegram-bot/README.md

 For example, `onPrivateSticker` or `onStickerPrivate` will be called when `sticker` and `private` is found in request.

 Parameter of this method can be used get message details and react.
-For example `$event->answerMessage()` or `$event->answrSticker()` is a shortcut to answer same channel or private user, by message or sticker.
+For example `$event->answerMessage()` or `$event->answerSticker()` is a shortcut to answer same channel or private user, by message or sticker.

 Return value of plugin method can be: